utah-cs4470-sp23/class/assembly.md

 including the loop body on top of the loop.

-Now we need to do something with the loop body.
+Now we need to do something with the loop body---store it in the array for an `array` loop, or add it to the running sum in a `sum` loop.

 For `array` loops, we need to store it into the array.
 To do so, compute the pointer to the correct array index as described in the